PythonForRUsers/Python-Workshop.github.io/README.md

 # This is the github for the Intro to Python Workshop!

-The workshop site can be found here: https://github.mskcc.org/pages/Python-Workshop/Python-Workshop.github.io/
+The workshop site can be found here: https://github.mskcc.org/pages/Python-Workshop/Python-Workshop.github.io/.
+Session calendars and recordings are available on the website.

-This workshop and associated website are a work in progress.

 Please use the discussions tab here on github for any suggestions!